Atomic New Age

 LIGHT | Illusion | Level 6 | ATK 2100 / DEF 1600

-Battle effect: Neither this card nor the monster it battles can be destroyed by that battle.
+[1] Battle Protection: If this card battles a monster, neither can be destroyed by that battle.

-Search effect: Reveal this card in your hand, shuffle it into your Deck, then add 1 “Hecahands” Spell/Trap from your Deck to your hand.
+[2] You can reveal this card in your hand; shuffle this card into the Deck, then add 1 “Hecahands” Spell/Trap from your Deck to your hand.

-Recovery effect: When this card is sent to the GY, target 1 “Hecahands” Spell/Trap in your GY and Set it on your field.
+[3] If this card is sent to the GY: You can target 1 “Hecahands” Spell/Trap in your GY; Set it.

 LIGHT | Illusion | Level 6 | ATK 1850 / DEF 1850

-Battle effect: If this card battles a monster, neither can be destroyed by that battle.
+[1] Battle Protection: If this card battles a monster, neither can be destroyed by that battle.

-In Hand: Reveal this card: Fusion Summon 1 “Hecahands” Fusion Monster from Extra Deck using monsters from hand or field (including this card).
+[2] You can reveal this card in your hand; Fusion Summon 1 “Hecahands” Fusion Monster from your Extra Deck, using monsters from your hand or field, including this card in your hand.

-Graveyard effect: If an Illusion Fusion monster is sent to your GY: Add this card to your hand.
+[3] If an Illusion Fusion Monster(s) is sent to your GY, while this card is in your GY (except during the Damage Step): You can add this card to your hand.

 Hecahands Breus See